A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 These loyal dogs are loving and gentle but have a playful side that loves to be active.

 This breed is not as aggressive as its parent breed, the American Pitbull Terrier.
-Instead, it has a soft side like the Labrador Retriever, which makes a Pitbull Lab Mix a great companion for life.
+Instead, it has a soft side like the Labrador Retriever, which makes a Pitbull Lab Mix a great companion.

 Watch out for these red flags in aggressive puppies: biting, growling, excessive barking.